-- Oversight of internal (PIHP Audits) and external provider network audits (MDHHS Audit and EQR Audit) and monitoring activities outlined in the compliance plan. - Directs and is accountable for the implementation and enforcement of the Compliance Plan. - Serves as chair of the MSHN's Corporate Compliance Committee and Regional Compliance Committee - Provides leadership to MSHN compliance activity and consultative support to CMHSP Participants/SUD Providers. - Responsible for oversight of MSHN efforts to maintain compliance with federal and state regulations and contractual obligations.
+- Oversight of internal (PIHP Audits) and external provider network audits (MDHHS Audit and EQR Audit) and monitoring activities outlined in the compliance plan. - Directs and is accountable for the implementation and enforcement of the Compliance Plan. - Serves as chair of the MSHN's Corporate Compliance Committee and Regional Compliance Committee - Provides leadership to MSHN compliance activity and consultative support to CMHSP Participants/SUD Providers. - Responsible for oversight of MSHN efforts to maintain compliance with federal and state regulations and contractual obligations. - Serves as the Privacy Officer for MSHN. - Ensures that effective systems are in place by which actual or suspected compliance violations are reported in a timely manner to appropriate governing bodies. - Reviews all reports of actual or suspected compliance violations received by MSHN from any source and ensures that effective investigation and/or other action is taken. - Completes investigations referred by, and under the direction of, the Office of Inspector General - Monitors changes in federal and state health care laws and regulations applicable to MSHN operations and disseminate to the region. - Works collaboratively with other MSHN employees and CMHSP Participants/SUD Providers to ensure that auditing and monitoring protocols are designed to detect and deter potential compliance violations. - Coordinates compliance training and education efforts for all MSHN staff and Board Members - Ensures that performance improvement plans are adequate to ensure compliance and assures effective implementation of corrective action occurs to reduce risk of future occurrences. - Authority and independence to make reports directly to the board of directors and/or senior management concerning actual or potential cases of non-compliance. - Prepares and submits the quarterly Office of Inspector General program integrity report - Prepares and delivers an annual compliance report to the MSHN Board covering the fiscal year, including:

-- Serves as the Privacy Officer for MSHN. - Ensures that effective systems are in place by which actual or suspected compliance violations are reported in a timely manner to appropriate governing bodies. - Reviews all reports of actual or suspected compliance violations received by MSHN from any source and ensures that effective investigation and/or other action is taken. - Completes investigations referred by, and under the direction of, the Office of Inspector General - Monitors changes in federal and state health care laws and regulations applicable to MSHN operations and disseminate to the region. - Works collaboratively with other MSHN employees and CMHSP Participants/SUD Providers to ensure that auditing and monitoring protocols are designed to detect and deter potential compliance violations. - Coordinates compliance training and education efforts for MSHN staff and Board Members - Ensures that performance improvement plans are adequate to ensure compliance and assures effective implementation of corrective action occurs to reduce risk of future occurrences. - Prepares and submits the quarterly Office of Inspector General program integrity report - Prepares and delivers an annual compliance report to the MSHN Board covering the fiscal year, including: - A summary of trends in the frequency, nature and severity of substantiated compliance violations; - A review of any changes to the Compliance Plan or program; and - An objective assessment of the effectiveness of the Compliance Plan and Program.
+- A summary of trends in the frequency, nature and severity of substantiated compliance violations; - A review of any changes to the Compliance Plan or program; and - An objective assessment of the effectiveness of the Compliance Plan and Program.